 The Retina iPad mini is almost identical to the full-sized iPad, only much smaller, lighter, and more portable.
 For frequent travel, or for anyone who values portability over screen size, it's the close to perfect.

-The iPad mini is better than the iPad 2 but nowhere near as good as the Retina iPad mini or iPad Air.
+The iPad mini is nowhere near as good as the Retina iPad mini or iPad Air.
 What you save up front will likely be eclipsed by annoyances that crop up over time.